 Why is Elijah important in the Bible?

 Elijah is considered the bringer of rain after his prayer saved the people of Israel from death after three and a half years of drought.
 But also as a popular deity of the Sun and fire, attested by numerous traditions and customs.
-Also, the legend of Elijah is entirely atypical: a mortal who was allegedly guilty of very great sins, including killing his parents after being tempted by the devil, repented and received God’s forgiveness.
+Also, the legend of Elijah is entirely atypical: a mortal who was allegedly guilty of very great sins, including killing his parents after being tempted by the devil, repented, and received God’s forgiveness.

 He was lifted to Heaven, and since then, he has been traveling the clouds.
 In a chariot with wheels of fire and drawn by winged horses.
-And beating devils with a whip of fire.
+And he was beating devils with a whip of fire.

 How did Elijah restore the true worship of Yahweh?

 There is a biblical moment in the episode where Elijah challenges the priests of Baal to a “duel.”
 After warning King Ahab, who had embraced the cult of Baal, of the impending plague of drought after three and a half years of drought (no rain and dew on Israel).
 St. Elijah proposes to Ahab and Jezebel.
 The leading promoters of idolatrous worship.
 Gather all the priests of the God Baal on Mount Carmel.
-Asking them to choose whom they should serve: God or Baal.
+He asks them to choose whom they should serve: God or Baal.

 The prophet Elijah restored faith in Yahweh through God’s help.
 By raising a fire against Baal and being kindled by Yahweh Himself.
-In front of many Israelites, the Holy Prophet Elijah raises two altars in honor of the two deities: one for Baal and one for God.
+In front of many Israelites, the Holy Prophet Elijah raises two altars in honor of the two deities: Baal and God.
 He placed an ox on each altar.
 He then encourages the 450 priests of Baal and 400 prophets of the goddess Asherah.
 To summon fire from Heaven to burn the sacrifice.